shiningsurya/GMRT-FRB-Pol-session/docs/measure_rm.md

 We use `psrplot` to visualize the calibrated burst, and calibrated and Faraday rotation corrected burst.

-It can visualize a wide variety of plots which can be seen with `psrplot -P`, but we focus on the following which visualize the polarization information:
+`psrplot` can visualize a wide variety of plots which can be seen with `psrplot -P`, but we focus on the following which visualize the polarization information:
 ```
 stokes    [s]  Stokes parameters
 Scyl      [S]  Stokes; vector in cylindrical